jhudsl/tidyversecourse/manuscript/get-data.md

 $ `2016__Total`        <dbl> 320372000, 4834100, 710800, 6890200, 2945300, 39…
 ```

+This gives an us output with all the variables listed on the far left.
+Thus essentially the data is rotated from the way it would be shown if we used `head()` instead of `glimpse()`.
+The first few observations for each variable are shown for each variable with a comma separating each observation.

-Looks like we have a whole bunch of numeric variables, but a few that appear like they *should* be numeric, but are actually strings.
+Looks like we have a whole bunch of numeric variables (indicated by <dbl>), but a few that appear like they *should* be numeric, but are actually strings (indicated by <chr>).
 We'll keep this in mind for when we wrangle the data!

-#### Healthcare Spending Data
+#### health care Spending Data

-Now, we're ready to read in our healthcare spending data, using a similar approach as we did for the coverage data.
+Now, we're ready to read in our health care spending data, using a similar approach as we did for the coverage data.

 ```r